 A non-calculus physics sequence covering fundamentals of electricity and magnetism, electronics, light, atomic and nuclear structure and relativity.
 Applications to the areas of biology, chemistry, the earth science and technology.
-Full credit will not be granted for both Physics 104 and (201 or 202).
+This is a blended, or hybrid, course.
+It includes both online and face-to-face components.
+Full credit will not be granted for both PHYSICS 104 and PHYSICS 202.

 P: Physics 103 with at least a C grade.